Abdullah Khadr: Return to Canada and extradition request

 Khadr was held at Toronto West Detention Centre.
 On May 22, 2006, Khadr was involved in a brawl with another inmate over telephone privileges there.
 He appeared in court shortly afterwards, where he was represented by the attorney James Silver.
 His extradition hearing was set to begin October 30.

 On April 7, 2008, Khadr appeared in a Toronto court to argue against extradition to the United States.
 He alleged that his confessions in Pakistan were obtained through torture.
 The government had classified evidence which was not shown to the public, but was shared with both Khadr and his lawyers; the judge Richard Mosley wrote a private summary of the information it contained.
 Khadr argued that the evidence was what he had said to convince Pakistani interrogators to stop torturing him.

 On October 5, 2009 Khadr testified about his capture and treatment in Pakistan.
 Colin Freeze, writing in The Globe and Mail about Khadr's claims of torture, reported: "Ultimately, the judge will decide how to square Mr. Khadr's alleged admissions with such legal principles as the right to remain silent and the right to counsel, in determining whether any of his statements ought to count at all."
 Isabel Teotonio, writing in the Toronto Star, reported that Khadr testified that he was beaten and "penetrated" by a rubber paddle during the fourteen months he spent in Pakistani extrajudicial detention.

 Following final arguments regarding the USA's request to extradite Khadr on April 7, 8 and 9, 2010, the Ontario Superior Court Justice Christopher Speyer denied the extradition request on August 4, 2010.
 Abdullah Khadr was set free after 4½ years.
 Khadr told reporters after his release, "I think this is going to be a new beginning for me in life."

 Michelle Shephard, the Toronto Star's national security expert, reported that Speyer's ruling was 62 pages long.
 According to Shephard, Speyer criticised the $500,000 bounty offered by the US, and the abuse Khadr suffered in Pakistan.
 The justice wrote: "the rule of law must prevail over intelligence objectives."

 Dennis Edney, one of Abdullah's lawyers, said, "When a U.S. government or any foreign government steps into a Canadian court they have to arrive with clean hands."

-According to his attorney Nathan Whitling, Khadr is engaged to be married.
+In 2010 his attorney Nathan Whitling stated, Khadr is engaged to be married.